Ramanujan Bigraphs: Automorphic Representation Theory

 \begin{proof} By the definition of a A-packets, (1) implies (2).
 Since the only Iwahori-spherical member in a local A-packet can be $\pi^n(\rho_p)$ (see Lemma \ref{lem:level-supercuspidal} below), (2) implies (3).
-Since $\pi^n(\rho_p)$, for an unramified $\rho_p$, is the Langlands quotient of an unramified principal series representation $\mbox{ind}_{P_v}^{G_v}(\eta_v)$, whose Satake parameters are $-p^{\pm}$, and by comparing with the classification result of the previous section (Table \ref{tab:rep-spec}) we get $z(\pi^n(\rho_p)) = - p$, hence (3) implies (4).
-Finally, since $z(\pi_p) = - p$ implies that $\pi_p$ is neither tempered nor one-dimensional, by Theorem \ref{thm:A-Ram}, (4) implies (1). \end{proof}
+For an unramified character $\rho_p$, $\pi^n(\rho_p)$ is the Langlands quotient of an unramified principal series representation $\mbox{ind}_{P_p}^{G_p}(\eta_p)$, and since the Satake parameter of any subquotient of $\mbox{ind}_{P_p}^{G_p}(\eta_p)$ is either $-p$ or its inverse $-1/p$.
+However, since the Langlands quotient $\pi^n(\rho)$ is non-tempered (see \cite[\S12.2]{Rogawski1990Automorphicrepresentationsunitary}), $-1/p$ is ruled out (see Table \ref{tab:rep-spec}) and we get that (3) implies (4).
+Clearly, (4) implies (5) since $\pi_p$ is Iwahori-spherical for almost all $p$.
+Finally, since $\mathrm{Sat}(\pi_p) = - p$ implies that $\pi_p$ is neither tempered nor one-dimensional, by Theorem \ref{thm:A-Ram}, (5) implies (1). \end{proof}